 Finding an egg in the nest box with blood on the shell can give any chicken keeper quite the scare… At least it did for me, my first time, a few years ago!
 However, they are not always dangerous.
 Bloody eggs generally come from young hens and pullets coming into lay.
 However, it can happen at almost any age.
-So… How does it happen… and when is it dangerous?
+So… how does it happen… and maybe more importantly, when is it dangerous?

 Young Hens laying a Bloody Egg: